North Indian Bend Wash

 In 2011, the EPA performed the first five-year review of the site, and concluded that the remedy is protective of human health and the environment, that the remedy is functioning as intended, and that remedial actions are contributing to restoring groundwater for beneficial use.

-The EPA conducted the second five-year review of the site in 2016, which concluded that while the remedy remains protective, the areas in the immediate vicinity of the former soil impacted source areas will need to be re-evaluated for potential vapor intrusion risk due to new standards developed in 2014.
-Results of this re-evaluation will be reported in 2018.
+The EPA conducted the second five-year review of the site in 2016, which concluded that while the remedy remains protective, the areas in the immediate vicinity of the former soil-impacted source areas needed to be re-evaluated for potential vapor intrusion risk due to new standards developed in 2014.
+The results of this evaluation required a sub-slab venting system at four units of one multi-family residence near the former Siemens source area.

 In July 2009, we began purchasing renewable energy to power remediation efforts at NIBW sites.
 All the electricity used at the Central Groundwater Treatment Facility comes from wind farms and 100 percent of the electricity used at the MRTF, NGTF and the Area 7 Groundwater Extraction and Treatment System (GWETS) comes from solar, wind, geothermal, biogas and biomass energy generation.
-Between July 2009 and December 2016 we purchased approximately 15 million kilowatt hours of renewable energy for NIBW sites
+Between July 2009 and December 2020 we purchased more than 24 million kilowatt hours of renewable energy for NIBW sites.

 For more information on our remediation efforts at this site, download our information packet.